Des Moines metropolitan area

 The Des Moines metropolitan area, officially known as the Des Moines–West Des Moines, IA Metropolitan Statistical Area (MSA) is located at the confluence of the Des Moines River and the Raccoon River.
 Des Moines serves as the capital and largest city of the U.S. state of Iowa.
 The metro area consists of six counties in central Iowa: Polk, Dallas, Warren, Madison, Guthrie, and Jasper.
-The Des Moines–Ames–West Des Moines Combined Statistical Area (CSA) encompasses the separate metropolitan area of Ames (Story County), and the separate micropolitan area of Boone (Boone County).
+The Des Moines–Ames–West Des Moines Combined Statistical Area (CSA) encompasses the separate metropolitan area of Ames (Story and Boone Counties), and the separate micropolitan areas of Oskaloosa (Mahaska County) and Pella (Marion County).
 The Des Moines area is a fast-growing metro area.